Issues Common Among Men Who Experience Same-Sex Attraction

 • Worry about losing things or making mistakes.

-• Being easily bothered by certain sounds or by the texture of things on your skin.
+• Being easily bothered by certain sounds or by the texture of things.

 • Excessive superstitious fears or beliefs.